frontline-hq/backups-unstoppable/README.md

     - on commandline: botan, tar

 2. Clone repo
+3. `cd kubernetes` and create a .env file with contents `PASSWORD=<your-encryption-password>`.
+This password is used to lock / unlock secrets used in kubernetes and needs to be 256bits in length as a hex.
-3. Run unlock on secrets: `cd kubernetes && ./locker.sh unlock <your-passphrase>`
+4. Run unlock on secrets: `cd kubernetes && ./locker.sh unlock <your-passphrase>`
-4. Start kubernetes
+5. Start kubernetes
-5. talosctl cluster create
+6. talosctl cluster create
-6. helmfile apply
+7. helmfile apply

-Before every commit, run `./locker.sh lock <your-passphrase>`
+Note: there is a git commit hook setup that will lock the repo automatically.
+Just make sure that the `.env` file is there.
+Also, you will need to commit the added files again afterwards.

 ## Threat scenarios